 Bingo Caller for Mac is compatible with Snow Leopard, Lion, Mountain Lion and Mavericks.

 Mac Version 3.2.1 is a bug fix.
 Mac Version 3.2.0 is compiled for 32 bit Cocoa.
 Windows Version 3.0.1 is a bug fix and is compatible with Win 7 and Win 8.
 Windows Version 3.X.X has an easier Flash Board to read, has five color schemes (blue, green, red, orange, and purple), supports printing of the Help information, and includes many code refinements.
 Versions are also available for Mac and Windows Users who want to use a higher resolution Internal Display or want to use an External Display compatible with HDMI 720p.
 Version 3.X.X is $10 shareware.
 You may try Bingo Caller in Demo Mode for five minutes per launch, after which the app will close.
 Registration removes this constraint.

 If you use Lion (10.7.xx) or Mountain Lion (10.8.xx) and prefer that numbers be called in another language, you might want to try a voice in that language.
 For example, you could go to System Preferences > Speech > Text to Speech > System Voice > Customize, download Javier (Spanish - Mexico) and select that system voice to hear called numbers in Spanish.
 New voices are free.

 Click here to see Bingo Caller Pro, a full featured version (Macintosh OS 10.6 or later; Windows Win 7 or Win 8).

-Click here to see Bingo Match, play Bingo with images (OS 10.2 or later).
+Click here to see Bingo Match, play Bingo with images (Macintosh OS 10.6 or later; Windows Win 7).

-Click here to see Custom Bingo Sheets, make your own customized bingo sheets (OS 10.2 or later).
+Click here to see Custom Bingo Sheets, make your own customized bingo sheets (Macintosh OS 10.4 or later).